keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

         console.error("Success")
 ```

-After we have done that, we can restart the deployment of our `KeptnApplication` by increasing the `spec.revision` field by one
+After we have done that, we can restart the deployment of our `KeptnApplication` by incrementing the `spec.revision` field by one
 (`kubectl -n restartable-apps edit keptnapps.lifecycle.keptn.sh podtato-head`):

 ```yaml